MicrosoftDocs/sql-docs/azure-sql/managed-instance/distributed-transaction-coordinator-dtc.md

 ## Configure DTC

-You can configure DTC with Azure Portal, Azure PowerShell and CLI.
+You can configure DTC with Azure portal, Azure PowerShell and CLI.

 ### [Portal](#tab/azure-portal)